 A few requests:

-- Please make pull requests on any changes to Homebrew/brew code or any
+- Please make pull requests for any changes in the Homebrew repositories (instead

 and passing tests.